-Key Components of an Effective Threat and Vulnerability Management
+Three Components to Include in Your Threat and Vulnerability Management Program

 Cybersecurity breaches are a constant risk for every organization.
 In addition to being an inconvenience to businesses, their clients, and negatively impacting their reputation, they’re incredibly expensive.
 Although the cost varies from one organization to the next, the 2017 Ponemon Cost of Data Breach Study estimates that the global average cost of a breach is $3.62 million.

 In the U.S., the average cost of a breach is approximately $7.35 million, or an average of $255 per compromised record.
 Companies that have over 50,000 records compromised could incur costs of over $10.3 million.

 It’s important to have processes in place so your organization can address incidents and breaches.
 Preventing these breaches in the first place, however, should be the foremost priority.

 Threat and vulnerability management programs should help an organization work to prevent incidents and breaches.
 They can also help organizations preserve the confidentiality, integrity, and availability of an organization’s client information and essential data.